Families of Olympic Athletes Worry, Cheer From Afar During Tokyo Olympics

 Janie Reed, Olympian on the United States softball team during the Tokyo Olympics, grew up in Placentia and attended El Dorado High School.

-Now, Southern California is where her husband and family will watch Reed's hard work pay off, cheering her on from a distance as the coronavirus pandemic rages on in the background of the Tokyo Games.
+Now, Southern California is where her husband and family will watch Reed's hard work pay off, cheering her on from a distance as the coronavirus pandemic continues during the Tokyo Olympics.

 Relatives of local athletes like Reed, from around SoCal, have their fingers crossed that their loved ones will stay safe and healthy while they get their chance at a gold medal.